FlourishAnyway is an Industrial/Organizational psychologist committed to uplifting and educating others to be reach

 The Surprising Truth About Uncle Amos (or the Best We Can Figure)

 Many of his accounts evolve over time, but the family has come to know which ones are legend and which ones are just stories.

 - We know that he did conspire to "steal" my grandfather from a retirement facility that was making Grandpa miserable.
-Pretending to visit, he wheeled Grandpa right out to the parking lot, and together they took off out-of-state.
+Pretending to visit, he and my aunt wheeled Grandpa right out to the parking lot, and together they took off out-of-state.

 - Amos did run for state political office.
 The family thought it was mere bluster until we saw Amos' name on local television election returns with 2% of the vote.
 Jaws dropped, including mine.